jrp55262/rust-crash-course/README.md

-# rust-crash-course
+# Rust Crash Course
-Rust Crash Course
+This is my repository for coding along with Vandad Nahavandipoor's Rust Crash Course on YouTube